Action matches consist of field course and standard exercise stages. The standard exercise stages dictate shooting position, mandatory reloads and

 and problem solving by the shooter to complete the course and engage all the targets — in a safe manner of course.

 Stages scores are determined by dividing the number of points (determined by hits on target) by the time it takes to complete the stage to determine the hit

 factor for the competitor.
 A combination of accuracy and speed is needed to be a top Action competitor, but not everyone attends the match for competition.

 We always welcome new shooters and people who just want to have fun while gaining experience in safely handling a firearm.

-As an affiliated USPSA club (United States Practical Shooting Association, www.uspsa.org
+The LPC is an affiliated USPSA club (United States Practical Shooting Association, www.uspsa.org

-Safety is the number one priority at USPSA matches.
+).
 Competitors do not have to be members of USPSA to participate in our matches.